You’ve gone through a lot – and now it’s time now it’s time for releasing emotions stored in the body – but how do you do that?

 For Neurodivergent, Highly Sensitive, and Empath Neurotypes

-Highly sensitive, autistic and ADHD people frequently have much higher energy sensitivity than other neurotypes.
+Highly sensitive, gifted, autistic and ADHD people frequently have much higher energy sensitivity than other neurotypes.
 This means it’s super easy to connect energetically – but that comes with a bewildering range of effects that aren’t all that often talked about or well understood.

 As you may already know, your emotional experience may merge with other people’s.
 You pick up their emotions and interpret them as your own – this is often known as having empath traits.